 - Fractional CTO — $8,500 per month (ten to fifteen hours per week, operational scope)

-For detailed market rates by stage, see fractional CTO cost in 2026.
+For market rates by stage, see fractional CTO cost in 2026.

-The more relevant comparison is not advisor versus fractional CTO in dollars.
+The more useful comparison is not advisor versus fractional CTO in dollars.
 It is the cost of bad technical decisions made without senior oversight versus the cost of senior oversight.
-In my experience, six months of unchecked decisions at a pre-product startup costs more to fix than a year of fractional CTO retainer.
+From what I have seen, six months of unchecked decisions at a pre-product startup costs more to fix than a year of fractional CTO retainer.
+By a wide margin.

 What the first 30 days looks like with a fractional CTO